-Typically placed at the head of the burial plot, a flat grave marker can be engraved with so much more than just your love ones name and dates.
+Typically placed at the head of the burial plot, a flat grave marker can be engraved with so much more than just your love one’s name and dates.

 In this article, we are going to cover:

 The flat grave marker for one person is a perfectly personalized memorial meant to commemorate a life well lived by a single individual.
-Every flat grave marker will come with the standard Name and Important Date engravings likely centered.
+Every flat grave marker will come with the standard name and important date engravings, likely centered.
 While those aspects alone make for a lot of personalization, it is the border and negative space that really brings the memorial to life.

-All colors considered, its best to reach out and speak with one of our expert memorial designers for more details of weekly stock and how long custom pieces will take to get to our studio.
+All colors considered, it’s best to reach out and speak with one of our expert memorial designers for more details of weekly stock and how long custom pieces will take to get to our studio.

-When it comes time to design your loved ones Flat Grave Marker, it is always wise to take your budget into account.
+When it comes time to design your loved one’s Flat Grave Marker, it is always wise to take your budget into account.
 In Santa Barbara and the surrounding area, you can expect the memorial to range anywhere from $600 – $1500+ depending on granite color, cemetery setting fees, and amount of design work.
 Requesting a proposal from our memorial designers will get you the quickest quote possible.
-Our memorialists have crafted many life stories in and cannot wait to begin engraving your loved ones story in stone.
+Our memorialists have crafted many life stories and cannot wait to begin engraving your loved one’s story in stone.